dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

 When the OSR method returns, it cleans up both its own stack and the Tier0 method stack.

 Note if a Tier0 method is recursive and has loops there can be some interesting dynamics.
 After a sufficient amount of looping an OSR method will be created, and the currently active Tier0 instance will transition to the OSR method.
-When th OSR method makes a recursive call, it will invoke the Tier0 method, which will then fairly quickly transition to the OSR version just created.
+When the OSR method makes a recursive call, it will invoke the Tier0 method, which will then fairly quickly transition to the OSR version just created.

 ## Debugging OSR